cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 :::info Definitions

 - **Base Component** is an Atmos component from which other Atmos components inherit all the configuration properties
-- **Derived Component** is an Atmos component which derives the configuration properties from other Atmos components
+- **Derived Component** is an Atmos component that derives the configuration properties from other Atmos components

 :::